Easy Protein Pancakes recipe packed with protein and healthy ingredients to make a gluten free low carb pancake worthy of your breakfast table.

 If you don’t have a blender to mix this batter together you can try using your magic bullet (that’s what I did).
 There’s a lot of different blending options out there to try and use including a food processor.
 Your goal is to break up the oats and break up the cottage cheese while blending everything together so if you have an appliance that can do all of that then you should be golden.

-Biggest Loser Pancakes Ingredients
+Easy Protein Pancakes Ingredients

 -2 tsp. sugar